bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

     bokeh sampledata

-Alternatively, you can download and install the sample data directly inside a Python interpreter:
+Alternatively, you can download and install the sample data from within your Python code:

 .. code-block:: python

-    >>> import bokeh.sampledata
+    import bokeh.sampledata
-    >>> bokeh.sampledata.download()
+    bokeh.sampledata.download()

 If you want to change the location where Bokeh stores the sample data, check the |bokeh.sampledata| reference for details.